 Each one of these options are plastic-free and zero waste.

 About Brooklyn Made Natural

 Brooklyn Made Natural was started by sisters Jennifer and Melinda.

 Fed up with being unable to find natural products that were truly natural, they turned to their Brooklyn apartments (hence the name) to do a little eco-experimentation.

 They make soap and other body care products from real, easy-to-understand ingredients like plant oils, herbs, clays, and essential oils.
-They source organic ingredients whenever possible (nearly 100% are) and never use synthetic fragrances, colors, or additives.
+They source mostly organic ingredients, and never use synthetic fragrances, colors, or additives.

 All of their products are palm oil-free, cruelty-free, and shipped plastic free.